yoojene/react-developer-assessment/README.md

 ### Additional Exercises

-If you have time you then demonstrating any of the following would be considered as a bonus:
+If you have time then demonstrating any of the following would be considered as a bonus:

 1. Use client-side routing to create a "detail" page.
 1. Persist filter state in the query string.